Rubik's Revenge: Parity errors

 Some methods are designed to avoid the parity errors described above.
 For instance, solving the corners and edges first and the centres last would avoid such parity errors.
 Once the rest of the cube is solved, any permutation of the centre pieces can be solved.
 Note that it is possible to apparently exchange a pair of face centres by cycling 3 face centres, two of which are visually identical.

-PLL parity can occur on all N×N×N cubes when N is even and at least 4.
-It does not occur on cubes with an odd N, such as the 3×3×3 and the 5×5×5.
-This is due to the fact that the latter have fixed center pieces and the former do not.

 Direct solving of a 4×4×4 is uncommon, but possible, with methods such as K4.
 Doing so mixes a variety of techniques and is heavily reliant on commutators for the final steps.

 World records

-The world record fastest solve is 16.86 seconds, set by Max Park of the United States on 28 November 2021 at CubingUSA Western Championship 2021 in Utah, United States.
+The world record for single solve is 15.71 seconds, set by Max Park of the United States on June 8th 2024 at Colorado Mountain Tour - Evergreen 2024 in Evergreen, Colorado.

-The world record for fastest average of five solves (excluding fastest and slowest solves) is 19.88 seconds, also set by Max Park of the United States on 3 April 2022 at Bay Area Speedcubin' 29 PM 2022 in San Jose, California, with the times of 19.21, 21.55, (21.78), (17.81) and 18.87 seconds.
+The world record for Olympic average of five solves is 18.74 seconds, also set by Max Park of the United States on October 12th 2025 at Mission Viejo Fall 2025 in Las Flores, California, with times of 20.00, 18.79, 17.76, 19.68, and 17.08 seconds.

-The world record for fastest blindfolded solve is 51.96 seconds (including inspection), set by Stanley Chapel of the United States on 28th January 2023 at 4BLD in a Madison Hall 2023, in Wisconsin, United States.
+The world record for fastest blindfolded solve is 51.96 seconds (including inspection), set by Stanley Chapel of the United States on January 28th 2023 at 4BLD in a Madison Hall 2023, in Madison, Wisconsin.

-The record for mean of three blindfolded solves is 1 minute, 8.76 seconds (including inspection), also set by Stanley Chapel at Michigan Cubing Club Epsilon 2019, with the times of 1:02.51, 1:14.05 and 1:09.72.
+The world record for mean of three blindfolded solves is 59.39 seconds (including inspection), also set by Stanley Chapel of the United States on June 13th, 2025 at New York Multimate PBQ II 2025, in Elmsford, New York with times of 57.83, 1:04.79, and 55.54 seconds.